While traveling, I want to capture VIDEO and PHOTOS as quickly and easily as possible.

 In addition are my devices to be charged irregularly.
 I’ll do these once the MAIN group of devices is done.

-I’m bringing a second phone as a back-up.
-In foreign nations, I’ll put a local SIM card into this 2nd phone.
+In foreign nations, I’ll put a local SIM card into the 16 Pro.

 This is the bulky, heavy drone with 4 batteries.
-(My next drone will be lighter and smaller.)
+(My next drone is lighter and smaller.)

 Electronics are carried in my trusty old laptop case.
 Drone and accessories, separate.